macrat/ayd/README.md

 ### Log file

-Logfile of Ayd is TSV (Tab Separated Values) format.
+The log file of Ayd is stored in TSV (Tab Separated Values) format, encoded UTF-8.
 The log has these columns.

 1. Timestamp in [RFC3339 format](https://tools.ietf.org/html/rfc3339) like `2001-02-30T16:05:06+00:00`.